Teal pumpkins to signal safe treats for kids with food allergies

 To make a teal pumpkin, all you need is teal craft paint, a brush and a real or craft pumpkin.
-Or, if you’re not feeling crafty, FARE has a simple teal pumpkin signs you can print out and tape in your window or on your door.
+You also can check your local craft store – some of the major retailers have started stocking teal craft pumpkins.
+FARE also has simple teal pumpkin signs you can print out and tape in your window or on your door.

 Thanks for making all kids feel welcome and giving them a food-safe Halloween!